Today we’re introducing you to email deliverability troublemakers: BOUNCES.

 - As a sender you use free email service like Gmail, Yahoo or AOL.
 In order to reduce deceitful emails, many email service providers have changed their DMARC policies.
 According to this policy, your emails will not pass the authentication and will be bounced.
 So you should use the email with your private business domain (firstname.lastname@example.org).

 - Your list is out-of-date.
-If your list of subscribers was built several years ago and you decide to use it only now, don’t be surprised of a high bounce rate.
+If your mailing list was built several years ago and you decide to use it only now, don’t be surprised of a high bounce rate.
 Your subscribers have probably changed their emails, forgotten about you or are no longer interested in your content.
 In this case, you should delete users who have been inactive for months.
 Also, send a re-confirmation email to your entire subscriber list.

 Another way to control this is an email verification or double opt-in method after the signing up.
 In this way you will be certain that the address you are marketing is functional.
 Double opt-in lists have much higher engagement level.
 Using this method, people are not able to sign up with fake email addresses – they have to be valid to opt-in.